LeadsPlus/elasticsearch-by-example/README.md

     rake run[queries/text]

-As you can see the `rake run:all` task takes one parameter, a path to a selected example directory relative to the `examples` directory in the root of this project.
+As you can see the `rake run` task takes one parameter, a path to a selected example directory relative to the `examples` directory in the root of this project.

 You can list all examples by using the `list` task: